Blog · Review Essay · Last reviewed June 25, 2026

 The Book

 Technics and Civilization was first published by Harcourt, Brace and Company in 1934.
-The University of Chicago Press edition, with a foreword by Langdon Winner, presents it as a history of the machine age and a critical study of technology's social effects before television, personal computers, and the internet had become everyday conditions.
+Google Books lists the 1934 Harcourt, Brace edition at 495 pages.
+The University of Chicago Press edition, with a new foreword by Langdon Winner and ISBN 9780226550275, presents the book as a history of the machine age and a critical study of technology's social effects before television, personal computers, and the internet had become everyday conditions.

 Mumford was not simply writing a history of inventions.
 Britannica describes him as an architectural critic, urban planner, and historian who studied how technology and urbanization shaped human societies.
 Technics and Civilization was the first book in his four-volume Renewal of Life series, followed by The Culture of Cities, The Condition of Man, and The Conduct of Life.